 The Japanese carrier’s fleet has been affected by maintenance backlogs for the Rolls-Royce Trent 1000 engines that power many of its Boeing 787s.
 This has caused some aircraft to be grounded, said Katsuya Goto, ANA’s EVP for alliances and international affairs, facilities and digital transformation, during a briefing at the Association of Asia Pacific Airlines annual assembly on Nov.
 13.

-ANA also has 12 of its Airbus narrowbodies grounded due to long-running availability issues with the aircraft's Pratt & Whitney GTF engines.
-The number of grounded narrowbodies has decreased and is expected to continue to decline, but will likely take another 1-2 years for the engine availability problem to be fully resolved, Goto said.
+ANA also has 12 of its Airbus narrowbodies grounded due to long-running availability issues with the aircraft’s Pratt & Whitney GTF engines.
+The number of grounded narrowbodies has decreased and is expected to continue to decline but will likely take another 1-2 years for the engine availability problem to be fully resolved, Goto said.

-Meanwhile, ANA is continuing to take delivery of Boeing 787s and A320neo-family aircraft.
+Meanwhile, ANA is continuing to take delivery of 787s and A320neo-family aircraft.
 There are no significant delays on these deliveries, Goto said.

 ANA has previously said it is conducting a comprehensive assessment of its fleet requirements, which could lead to further narrowbody and widebody orders for replacement and growth.